Steel City Inclusive Softball Association

 HOW DO I JOIN A TEAM?

 Many leagues only invite established teams to register.
-SCISA uses the draft model, where all players are categorized according to ability and selected by coaches in a closed-door draft.
-You can sign up with a buddy, ensuring you know at least one person on your team for the season.
+SCISA uses a draft model in which all players are categorized by ability and selected by coaches in a closed-door draft.
+You can sign up with a buddy to ensure you know at least one person on your team for the season.
 What’s great about the draft is it gives all players a chance to get to know each other.
 Within a few seasons, you’ll have friends on every team!

 WHAT CAN I EXPECT IN TERMS OF PLAY AND LEVEL OF COMPETITION?